GuillermoRegodon/octave-bg-sheath/README.md

 10.3390/app10175727

 More routines have been used, most of them to sweep over values and get data for plotting.
 These have not been included.

+In order to use this "package", run bg_makeglobals.m which will create all the variables that are required in the rest of the code, and some more that I have used in other code that I still have to revise (mainly comments and duplicates).
+Then bg_sheath.m without arguments which return S a matrix of the four columns, the distance to the axis, the potential, the electric field and the ion density (Check the articles for the definitions).
+Change the global variables to obtain different plots. bg_plotlimitcond.m prepares figure 1 to plot the returning arrays.
+Variable __config__warn=1 echos the intermediate warnings to follow the execution of the rutine.
+Variable __config__save saves the results in files.
+Othe r config do exist in bg_makeglobals.m.
+Recapitulating:

+1) run bg_makeglobals.m
+2) change global variables as needed
+3) run bg_sheath.m

+Routines that sweep over values may be used to obtain more plots, as in the articles.